 Take a break from the summer heat by chasing waterfalls in the silent forests of Pennsylvania.
 The sights and sounds of crashing, streaming, flowing water is refreshing and a great way to “chill” before you start purchasing school supplies!

-There are several wonderful choices within a few hour’s drive just waiting to be discovered by your family.
-Your little ones will be in awe of the majestic beauty Mother Nature provides.
-Think sensory overload with the sights and sounds in store just around the bend as you hike to view these gems.
+There are several waterfalls within a few hour’s drive just waiting to be discovered by your family.
+Your little ones will be in awe of the majestic beauty Mother Nature provides just around the bend as you hike to view these gems.

 Falls Trails at Ricketts Glen State Park, Luzerne County